hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/loadbalancer-deployment.md

 title: API Load Balancer
 ---

-Following on from the container deployment, this guide will walk through exposing our container to the internet through a load balancer
+Following on from the container deployment, this guide will walk through exposing our container to the internet through a load balancer.

-Before walking through the concepts we will first run the deployment and then go through what was created
+We will run the deployment first and then discuss what was created.

 :::info
-If you haven't already, create a CMDB using the [create CMDB guide](../../create-cmdb.md) When we talk about the CMDB it will be based on the naming used in the setup guide
+If you haven't already, create a CMDB using the [create CMDB guide](../../create-cmdb.md)
 :::

 :::warning
-For this deployment to work please complete the [Hello Status API Deployment](./hamlet-hello-api.md) guide first and then come back to this one
+For this deployment to work please complete the [Hello Status API Deployment](./hamlet-hello-api.md) guide first
 :::

-1. Change into the integration default segment directory to set the context
+1. Change into the integration default segment directory to set the context.

     ```bash
     # Make sure we are in our CMDB